arramac/ArramacScratch/query.md

 The following examples show how to create a query and submit it against a DocumentDB database account.
 ##REST API
 DocumentDB offers an open RESTful programming model over HTTP.
 Database accounts can be provisioned using an Azure subscription.
-DocumentDB’s resource model consists of a sets of resources under a database account, each addressable via a logical and stable URI.
+DocumentDB's resource model consists of a sets of resources under a database account, each addressable via a logical and stable URI.
 A set of resources is referred to as a feed in this document.
 A database account consists of a set of databases, each containing multiple collections, each of which in-turn contain documents, UDFs and other resource types.

 The basic interaction model with these resources is through the HTTP verbs GET, PUT, POST and DELETE with their standard interpretation.
 The POST verb is used for creation of a new resource, for executing a stored procedure or for issuing a DocumentDB query.
 Queries are always read only operations with no side-effects.

-The following examples show POST for a DocumentDB query made against a collection containing the two sample documents we’ve reviewed so far.
+The following examples show POST for a DocumentDB query made against a collection containing the two sample documents we've reviewed so far.
 The query has a simple filter on the JSON name property.
 Note the use of the `x-ms-documentdb-isquery` and Content-Type: `application/sql` headers to denote that the operation is a query.

 **Request**